MATH 501, Analysis

 - If you are an undergraduate student, then, in order to take this course, you should have passed (or have a working knowledge of) MATH 349 and be satisfying requirements in the department’s policy for undergraduates taking graduate courses that are sent to you over e-mail at the beginning of each semester.

 Course description: This is an introductory graduate level-course to measure theory and integration theory.

 Textbook: We shall be mainly following my lecture notes, which can be found at this link.
-(Note that these notes are in progress and will be updated weekly.)
+I would like to note that I am planning to cover more than what is included in the lecture notes this semester, and hence there will be sections added to lecture notes towards the end of the semester.
 Besides my lecture notes, you can use the following excellent textbook

 - Real Analysis: Modern Techniques and Their Applications, Second Edition,

 copies of which are available in the library reserve collection.
 You should keep in mind that, while my lecture notes will be based on Folland’s book, some notational conventions and details in my lecture notes may differ from the book.